pandas-dev/pandas/doc/source/internals.rst

 So, for example, ``Series[category]._values`` is a ``Categorical``, while ``Series[category]._ndarray_values`` is the underlying codes.

+.. _ref-subclassing-pandas:

 Subclassing pandas Data Structures
 ----------------------------------

-This section has been moved to :ref:`ref-subclassing-pandas`.
+This section has been moved to :ref:`extending.subclassing-pandas`.